I had an epiphany yesterday.

 Generally speaking on any random, given day, I don't think people are stupid.
 The drivers I work with are pretty intelligent folks.
 So what is it- what is causing this angry, entitled, and discourteous driving behavior?
 I think it's actually pretty simple.
 This insane behavior is the result of self absorbed, unconscious folks with a sociopathic lean toward others.
 Please allow me to explain.

 When I was a child growing up, I had two parents and a whole block full of friends.
 People were involved in my life almost all of the time.
 Coaches, piano teachers, adults in an open gym.
 I was constantly interacting with others, making lots of mistakes- pissing people off- and once in awhile I'd do good things and make people happy.
 This giant trial and error period of growing up was almost entirely dependent on the observed reactions of all of the people who interacted with me.
 I was developing social skills.
 Figuring out what was acceptable and not acceptable behavior.
-In fact, team sports is where many of us develop our work habits and our attitudes toward others.
+In fact, team sports is where many of us developed our work habits and our attitudes toward others.
 When I struck out in the bottom of the ninth inning, right or wrong, I felt like I had lost the game for my team.
 So I had this heightened sense of social responsibility which caused me to treat other people decently or suffer the consequences.
+We felt shame when we failed.
 Life was not permissive of self absorbed behavior.
 You treated other people right or you suffered a tongue lashing or in some cases, an ass kicking.
 That was the ordered, social structure of my childhood in the 60's and 70's.
 It taught me to think about and consider the welfare of other people.

 Remember Welcome Wagon?
 Neighbors who introduced themselves when you moved into the neighborhood?
 Neighbors who knew your phone number?